Spiderpig02/GalacticPathFinder/docs/manuals/deploying_to_production.md

 cat ~/.ssh/authorized_keys
 ```

-# Connecting to the server
+# Connecting to the server and updating the code in the VM

 In a git bash terminal, run the following commands: